-5. 2 days later remove the leaves if you chose to (I leave mine in making it stronger).
+5. Two days later remove the leaves if you chose to (I leave mine in making it stronger).

 6. Use for back rubs, stress relief, hot bath, or perfume :)

-*Note - you can use ANY herb in this recipe to create an essential oil you like.
-It's fun to mix and match too like Lavender Mint, Rosemary Mint, Basil Oregano (in grape seed oil so you can cook with it), Tomato Scent - VERY popular right now...and the list goes on.
+*Note - you can use ANY herb in this recipe to create any infused oil you like.
+It's fun to mix and match too like Lavender Mint, Rosemary Mint, Basil Oregano (in grape seed oil so you can cook with it), Tomato Scent - VERY popular right now ... and the list goes on.